basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

  ### Non Linear DS
  - Data items are not organized sequentially.
 In other words, A data elements of the non linear data structure could be connected to more than one elements to reflect a special relationship among them.
 All the data elements in non linear data structure can not be traversed in single run.

+#### Balanced Binary Search Tree
-* **Balanced Binary Search Tree** The BST is one way to organize data in a tree structure.
+* The BST is one way to organize data in a tree structure.
 In each subtree rooted at x, the following BST property holds: Items on the left subtree of x are smaller than x and items on the right subtree of x are greater than (or equal to) x. allows for O(log n) search(key), insert(key), findMin()/findMax(), successor(key)/predecessor(key), and delete(key).
  * **Map**  is an associative container that store elements formed by a pair of a key value and a mapped value (key --> value),following a specific order and it will only store each value once for a specific key.
  * **Multimap** stores pairs of (key --> value) where both key and value can appear several times.
  * **Set** is a container that store unique elements following a specific order, set cannot be modified once in the container (the elements are always const), but they can be inserted or removed from the container.
   * **Multiset** is a container that store elements following a specific order, and where multiple elements can have equivalent values.
+#### Heap
-* **Heap** is a tree-based data structure in which all the parent nodes it's child is either greater than or equal them (in a max heap) or less than or equal them (in a min heap).
+* Is a tree-based data structure in which all the parent nodes it's child is either greater than or equal them (in a max heap) or less than or equal them (in a min heap).
 The maximum number of children of a node in a heap depends on the type of heap.
 However, in the more commonly-used heap type, there are at most children of a node and it's known as a Binary heap.
 * **Priority Queue** is a type of container adaptors, specifically designed such that its first element is always the greatest of the elements it contains.
-* **Hash Table**
+#### Hash Table
 * **Unordered Map**
 * **Unordered Multimap**
 * **Unordered Set**
 * **Unordered Multiset**